gbif/hp-swissnatcoll/en/how-to-publish-data.md

   <p>✅ A <strong>gbifID</strong>, <strong>datasetID</strong> and <strong>gbifDOI</strong> added now to all of your published records in the Import layer, category <i>Others</i> of the side panel</p>
 </div>

-## Approve my data
+## validate my data

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 ⚠️ This feature is not yet active nor fully developed.
 Clicking on it in DAGI does not do anything.
 </div>

-1. Click on **☑️Approve**.
+1. Click on **☑️validate**.
-  - A window opens with a short summary of what the approval entitles.
+  - A window opens with a short summary of what the validation entitles.
   - Note that only the swiss specimens will be reviewed.
 Records coming from other countries will be ignored.
-2. Click on **Approve**.
+2. Click on **validate**.
-  - A progression bar appears during the approval process and disappears when launched.
+  - A progression bar appears during the validation process and disappears when launched.
   - The Validation status of your records have changed to 🌐In Validation.
-  - You can access the DarwinCore-Archive generated for the validation in the **Publications and Approvals** tab and download it by clicking on the blue icon of the size (📥*xyz.x kbyte*)<br>
+  - You can access the DarwinCore-Archive generated for the validation in the **Publications and Validations** tab and download it by clicking on the blue icon of the size (📥*xyz.x kbyte*)<br>